ramilsaavedra/tidal-discord-rich-presence-chrome-extension/README.md

 - The extension will automatically detect the currently playing track and send its details to your local web server.
 - Your Discord rich presence will be updated with the track information.

-## Configuration

-- Modify the extension settings to specify the URL of your local web server.
-- Ensure that your Discord application is configured to accept rich presence updates from external sources.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the development of this extension, please fork the repository, make your changes, and submit a pull request.

 ## Disclaimer

 This extension is provided as-is without any warranties.
 Use it at your own risk.